How to Install WooCommerce on Your WordPress Website

 The next phase of the wizard lets you enter the payment options for your store.
 Here you can choose which payment methods you want to accept:

-The choices you’ll see will differ slightly depending on your specified location, and what options you selected on the previous page:
+The choices you’ll see will differ slightly depending on your specified location and the options you selected on the previous page:

 - PayPal and Stripe are always available.